myrootfs/myrootfs/README.md

 ------------

 myrootfs is a BusyBox based root file system that can be used to build very small containers for Linux.

 The default x86_64 build weighs in at 3.1 MiB with a full GLIBC and BusyBox install.
+With a [uClibc-ng][] based toolchain the image is no more than 1.3 MiB, in total.

 Requirements